Eagles On Me

 Share this post

-Written by Dorys Farias
+Written by Dorys Farias.
+Edited by Santiago Gomez.

 Cheerleading, one of the most traditionally-known sports, has been around since the 19th century; and it brings a lot of attention to other traditional sports.
 While cheerleading is known for its amazing chants and matching school uniforms out on the sidelines or at competitions, the sport takes more effort than anyone could imagine.